apache/pekko/docs/src/main/paradox/typed/logging.md

 ### Auxiliary logging options

-Akka has a few configuration options for very low level debugging.
+Pekko has a few configuration options for very low level debugging.
 These make more sense in development than in production.

 You almost definitely need to have logging set to DEBUG to use any of the options below: